juntao/arenztopia/content/news/Issue 19.md

 ## Japenese Military Bunker Found
 by Tony Yuan

-On Monday, gold miners digging in the Arenztopian Desert hit a strong and suspisciously flat rock.
+Bull Horn Oasis-On Monday, gold miners digging in the Arenztopian Desert hit a strong and suspisciously flat rock.
 After 2 days of digging they found a bunker marked with the Japanese flag.
 Scientists and historians believe that this bunker was built during WW2 to combat the American soldiers who had used Arenztopia as a US base.
+During WW2, the Japanese breifly captured this area of the Arenztopian Desert but were only defeated after they had built several bunkers like this one.
+This find is especially significant because this is the largest Japanese bunker ever found in Arenztopia.
+Scientists believe that the bunker was abandoned by the Japanese in early 1945 after and air strike; there is a large hole in the top of the bunker, with two skeletons around it.
+The bunker contains several rooms, including a medical bay, a common area, beds for 15 soldiers, a mess hall, and more.
+The bunker also contains dozens of crates of nearly pristine Japanese WW2 artifacts, including a crate full of extremely rare Japanese grenades.
+"This is a very exciting find", says George Danska, the director of the Arenztopia WWII Historical Society.
+"The finds in this bunker could help revolutionize our understanding of the Japanese in Arenztopia during WW2."
+Some people say that the artifacts should be preserved and the bunker turned into a museum; others say that the artifacts should be shipped off to historians and scientists.

 ## Arts
-by Lorenzo Avila
+by Owen Miyazoi

-Famous artist, Diego Nahum know for his abstract paintings, died of cancer.
-His entire fortune will be donated to cancer research.
-His last art piece "the light" (stylized in all lowercase,) is about his final days.
-The piece will be auctioned at the New Paris Art Gallery for a starting bid of 10 million.
-His wife passed away 2 hours after his death.
-Doctors believe she died of a heart attack.
-The Autopsie will be coming in 5 hours.
+The famous artist Diego Nahum, who was known for his abstract paintings, died of cancer on Tuesday.
+He was 68.
+He had amassed a gigantic fortune of 140 million Arenzos through the sale of his artwork, and this money will be completely donated to cancer research.
+His wife also passed away of a heart attack less than a day after his death.

 ## Sports
 by Sam-Louis Alrocaet

-On Sunday the Arenztopian National Hockey team will go up against the Canadian national team.
-The winner will go up against the Swedish national team.
-Weather has started getting slightly warmer, so a special celebrity soccer game will take place on January 25th.
+On Wednesday, the Arenztopian National Hockey Team went up against the Canadian national team.
+The Arenztopian Team won and will go up against the Swedish national team next.
+The weather has started getting slightly warmer, so a special celebrity soccer game will take place on January 25th.

 ## Weather
 by Mezoir Logan

-A tropical storm named Vonso has started moving towards Arenztopia from the east.
-Meteorologist believe the worst of the storm will be in Arenztopia on Friday next week.
+A tropical storm named Vonso has started moving towards Arenztopia from the East.
+Meteorologists believe the worst of the storm will be in Arenztopia on Friday next week.
 Tropical Storm Vonso will probably be gone by 2021.
-Weather is getting warmer with morning temperature on Monday being 21 F.
+Weather is getting warmer with morning temperature on Monday being 21 degrees F.

+## Coronavirus Report (Special: Vaccine!)
+by Owen Miyazoi

+Arenztopian doctors have developed a vaccine which is very different than the one used in the US.
+The vaccine is 1 dose and takes action within 12 hours.
+The vaccine will temporarily only be available to fronline workers, people who are older than 65, and people with critical disease.
+The vaccine will be open to the general public on Feburary 1st.

+## The Political Politician
+by Tony Yuan

+The race is getting heated as all the candidates gain votes quicker than anybody can count.
+We still don't have exact poll or election numbers because of a sudden technological failure.

+## Feature:
+By Tony Yuan

+## [random article]
+by Sam-Louis Alrocaet

+## [random article]
+by Owen Miyazoi

 ## Poetry
 by Lorenzo Avila